PacktPublishing/Creating-Cross-Platform-C-Sharp-Applications-with-Uno-Platform/Chapter06/readme.md

 _It doesn't need to be this exact path, and you can have other repos there too._

 Without this, the relative path to the SfChart project will be invalid.

+Also, be sure to update the version of `Uno.UI` referenced by the `Syncfusion.SfChart.Uno` project.